pombase/website/frontend/src/docs/documentation/gene-page-gene-ontology.md

-A gene product may be [annotated](http://www.geneontology.org/page/annotation) to several GO terms from each of the three ontologies; [cyr1](/gene/SPBC19C7.03), for instance, is annotated to adenylate cyclase activity, magnesium ion binding and protein binding (MFs), it acts in cAMP biosynthesis and negatively regulates conjugation (BPs), and is found in the plasma membrane (CC).
+A gene product may be [annotated](http://www.geneontology.org/page/annotation) to several GO terms from each of the three ontologies; [mcm3](/gene/SPCC1682.02c), for instance, is annotated to ATP-dependent DNA helicase activity, ATP binding, and DNA replication origin binding (MFs), it acts in mitotic DNA replication initiation and negatively regulates the MCM helicase activity (BPs), and is found locations including the replication fork and the pre-replicative complex (CC).

 Each table includes ontology term details and supporting data.
-The The GO annotation display on PomBase gene pages includes ontology term details and supporting data.
+The GO annotation display on PomBase gene pages includes ontology term details and supporting data.
 The summary view shows just the
 essentials: The list of terms is filtered, using the ontology structure, so that it shows only the most specific terms used to